mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 The integration of `xr_fresh` into our analytical workflow allowed for an automated and robust analysis of temporal patterns across the study area.
 By leveraging this toolkit, we could efficiently process large datasets, ensuring that each pixel's temporal dynamics were comprehensively characterized, which is critical for accurate environmental monitoring and change detection.

-## Data Extraction
+### Data Extraction

 To partially account for variation in field size, we extracted pixels based on a buffer around field point locations.
 This allows us to account for the fact that fields likely represent groups of adjacent pixels.
 Small fields were buffered by only 5 meters, medium fields by 10m and large fields by 30m.
 This approach allowed us to capture the time series features from the surrounding area, providing a more comprehensive representation of the field's characteristics.
 The use of larger buffers was explored but found to decrease model performance as fields tended to be heterogenous - for instance containing patches of trees.
 To account for this in our modeling, we treat observations from the same field as a "group" in our cross-validation scheme - as described below.

-## Model Selection & Performance
+### Model Selection

-In our study, we utilized the extracted time-series features from satellite imagery, described above, to analyze crop classifications.
-Notably, features were centered and scaled from the `scikit-learn` library to normalize the data, followed by the application of a variance threshold method to reduce dimensionality by excluding features with low variance [@scikit-learn].

-We employ `Optuna`, an optimization framework, to conduct systematic model selection, hyperparameter tuning and gather performance metrics [@optuna_2019].
-Our methodology involved defining a study using Optuna where each trial proposes a set of model parameters aimed at optimizing performance metrics.
-Specifically, we used stratified group k-fold cross-validation with the number of splits set to three, ensuring that samples from the same field were not split across training and validation sets to prevent data leakage.
-The scoring metric utilized is the kappa statistic, chosen for its suitability in evaluating models on imbalanced datasets.
+We employed `Optuna`, an optimization framework, to conduct systematic model selection and hyperparameter tuning [@optuna_2019].
+Our methodology involved defining a study where each trial proposed a set of model parameters aimed at optimizing classification performance.
+We evaluated multiple classifiers, including LightGBM, Support Vector Classification (SVC), and RandomForest, testing various configurations to identify the optimal approach for crop classification.

+Prior to model training, we preprocessed the extracted time-series features from satellite imagery using standard scaling (centering and scaling) from the `scikit-learn` library to normalize the data [@scikit-learn].
+We then applied a variance threshold method to reduce dimensionality by excluding features with low variance, thereby improving computational efficiency and model interpretability.
-This approach allows us to rigorously evaluate and compare different classifiers, including LightGBM, Support Vector Classification (SVC), and RandomForest, and their configurations under a variety of conditions.
-The final selection of the model and its parameters was based on the ability to maximize the kappa statistic, ensuring that the chosen model provided the best possible performance for the classification of land cover types in our dataset.
+The final model selection was based on maximizing the kappa statistic across all cross-validation folds, ensuring that the chosen model and its parameters provided the best possible performance for classifying crop types in our dataset.

+### Performance Evaluation

+To assess model performance, we implemented stratified group k-fold cross-validation with three splits.
+This approach ensured that samples from the same field remained together within either the training or validation set, preventing data leakage that could occur if observations from the same field were split across folds.
+We utilized the kappa statistic as our primary evaluation metric due to its suitability for assessing classifier performance on imbalanced datasets.
+This metric accounts for agreement occurring by chance, providing a more robust measure of classification accuracy than simple overall accuracy when class distributions are unequal.

-## Interpretation and Feature Selection
+### Interpretation and Feature Selection

 To interpret the contributions of individual features to the model predictions, we employed SHapley Additive exPlanations (SHAP) [@shaps_2017].
 This approach, based on game theory, quantifies the impact of each feature on the prediction outcome, providing insights into which features are most influential in determining land cover types.